 Which of the vintage prime and zoom lenses is the sharpest at the focal length of 50mm?
-And how do they compare to the Sony SELP1650 kit lens for the alpha 6000 camera series?
+And how do they compare to the modern Sony SELP1650 kit lens for the alpha 6000 camera series?

 Because the shots were taken with an alpha 6000 camera having an APS-C sensor, the angle of view compares to a 75mm focal length on full frame.
 Decide yourself which is the best lens by pixel peeping following 100% crops.

 All shots at the lens shootout location were shot with a tripod, fixed aperture f8 and ISO 400.
 Almost the same lighting condition for all lenses.
 Shutter speed was calculated by the camera for proper exposure by aperture priority automatic mode “A”, which enables manual control of the aperture.

 The observation camera marked with a red cycle is used for the 100% crops to check the center quality and the antennas marked with a yellow cycle are used for the 100% crops to check the corner quality:

 Now pixel peep yourself, which is the sharpest vintage lens?
 I included the exposure times.

 Modern SELP1650 f3.5-f5.6 kit lens, shot with 1/800s

 The SELP1650 APS-C lens is the kit-lens for the alpha 6000 camera series.